 For returning users

-See the release notes for detailed information about new features in the latest PE release.
+See the release notes for detailed information about new features in the PE 2016.1 series.

 About Puppet Enterprise

 Puppet Enterprise makes it easy to automate the provisioning, configuration and ongoing management of your machines and the software running on them.
 Make rapid, repeatable changes and automatically enforce the consistency of systems and devices – across physical and virtual machines, on premise or in the cloud.

 - Reduce cycle times to get more software deployed

 - Define a configuration once, and apply it to thousands of machines

 - Get detailed insight into hardware and software configurations

 The PE architecture overview explains the major services and components that comprise PE.

 PE can be evaluated with a complimentary 10-node license.
 For larger deployments, you will need a commercial per-node license.
 A license key file will be emailed to you after your purchase, and the Puppet master will look for this key at

 /etc/puppetlabs/license.key.
 PE will log warnings if the license is expired or exceeded, and you can view the status of your license by running